frank1010111/bluebonnet/docs/background.md

 Flow into hydraulically fractured wells is primarily one-dimensional.
 It responds to pressure gradients in accordance with Darcy's law.
-The one-dimensional flow units can be described with a characterestic size.
+The one-dimensional flow units can be described with a characteristic size.
 Sometimes, the easy solution is the right one.

 ## Single phase flow